How to get ratings and reviews for your business

 Testimonials

-A testimonial tells you that someone you can identify with has bought and loved a product.
+A testimonial tells you someone you can identify with has bought and loved a product.
 That might mean the product is just the right thing for you.
 A testimonial is often a page of text and photos of customers explaining why your product or business is great.
 Also, video works well for this.
 You could feature a recognizable expert endorsing your product.

 Ratings